davemckenna01/shync/Readme.md

 # shync

-Simple parallel server cluster management tool for node using ssh and scp.
+Simple parallel server cluster management tool for Node using ssh and scp.
 Specify an ssh or scp command and it will run on all servers in the cluster in parallel.

 ## Installation